gumaerc-testorg/cms.610-spring-2006/content/pages/related-resources.md

 Tommy Tallarico Interview - Tommy Tallarico is a well known musician in the games industry and has been writing music for over 15 years.
 He currently hosts two TV shows on the gaming network G4.
 GameDAILY BIZ interviews Tommy who discusses his career, and where he thinks video game music is headed

-[A Star Wars Sequel (Except It's Not)](http://www.nytimes.com/glogin?URI=http://gk.nytimes.com/mem/gatekeeper.html&OQ=_rQ3D1Q26URIQ3DhttpQ3AQ2FQ2Fwww.nytimes.comQ2F2005Q2F04Q2F22Q2FartsQ2F22game.htmlQ26OQ51Q3D_rQ513D2Q5126thQ5126emcQ513DthQ5126orefQ513DsloginQ26OPQ3Da147720Q512FUX),UJkQ515B0VkkR_U_ppIUpQ513CU__UbVR0U__nbe)NfReo&OP=6171d934Q2FQ2Bd1kQ2Bh4i1MQ5BQ25Q2BQ24ixMPPhlQ2BP@Q7Bi1Q24i1Q5BQ2BbMi1Q5111P1@Q22Q24ix) - Interesting NYT article on Jade Empire and how it seems like a very well done Star Wars (except, of course, Bioware does not have a Lucas license...).
+A Star Wars Sequel (Except It's Not) - Interesting NYT article on Jade Empire and how it seems like a very well done Star Wars (except, of course, Bioware does not have a Lucas license…).

 Herold, Charles.
 "Game Theory; A Star Wars Sequel (Except It's Not)." _New York Times_, April 22, 2005.

-[The NPD Group Reports Annual 2004 U.S. Video Game Industry Retail Sales](http://www.npd.com/corpServlet?nextpage=corp_welcome.html);- The NPD Group provides global sales and marketing information.
+[The NPD Group Reports Annual 2004 U.S. Video Game Industry Retail Sales](http://www.npd.com/corpServlet?nextpage=corp_welcome.html) - The NPD Group provides global sales and marketing information.
 They combine consumer information with point-of-sale data collected from retailers and other distribution channels across a wide range of vertical markets, including apparel, appliances, automotive, beauty, cellular, consumer electronics, food and beverage, foodservice, footwear, housewares, imaging, information technology, movies, music, software, toys, travel, and video games.

-[Retro Redux-Atari Competition](http://www.nytimes.com/glogin?URI=http://gk.nytimes.com/mem/gatekeeper.html&OQ=_rQ3D1Q26URIQ3DhttpQ3AQ2FQ2Fwww.nytimes.comQ2F2005Q2F04Q2F06Q2FartsQ2FdesignQ2F06game.htmlQ26OQ51Q3D_rQ513D1Q5126thQ513DQ5126adxnnlQ513D1Q5126emcQ513DthQ5126adxnnlxQ513D1112785562-Zy05TeD9P84Fhqm2MevWJAQ26OPQ3D6b3cc5a5Q512FQ513A52AQ513A)nQ515EPXnnuQ5125Q513AQ5125Q5124Q5124vQ513AQ5124NQ513AQ5124VQ513AFXuPQ513A)2PdQ517C1Q513AQ5124VQ517CF,2Q517Ewu,!&OP=5b8d380aQ2FQ272Q24EQ27,ScQ24Q2AQ5EmQ27lcgQ2A..,fQ27.M3cQ24lcQ24Q5EQ27dQ2AcQ24_Q24Q24.Q24MTlcg) - It was all part of Retro Redux, a competition last weekend at the Parsons School of Design in Greenwich Village that gave nine teams of aspiring designers a mere 24 hours to create complete games based on the Atari 2600, the classic 1978 console that helped spawn iconic titles like "Asteroids," "Centipede" and "Pong."
+Retro Redux-Atari Competition - It was all part of Retro Redux, a competition last weekend at the Parsons School of Design in Greenwich Village that gave nine teams of aspiring designers a mere 24 hours to create complete games based on the Atari 2600, the classic 1978 console that helped spawn iconic titles like "Asteroids," "Centipede" and "Pong."

 Schiesel, Seth.
 "Retro Redux: When Yellow Blobs Ate Other Yellow Blobs." _New York Times_, April 6, 2005.